droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./doc/reduce-traffic.md - Ways to reduce traffic on an Internet connection when running Core.

 ./doc/release-notes.md - Release notes for the latest version.

-~~./doc/release-notes-pr10267.md~~ - Explains how to use the *includeconf* configuration parameter. *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/10267) and [moved to ./doc/release-notes.md in 0.17](https://github.com/bitcoin/bitcoin/pull/13950)*.

-~~./doc/release-notes-pr12257.md~~ - Explains the *avoidpartialspends* configuration parameter and how to use it. *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/12257) and [moved to ./doc/release-notes.md in 0.17](https://github.com/bitcoin/bitcoin/pull/13950)*.

-~~./doc/release-notes-pr12823.md~~ - Explains how to use one Bitcoin config file across multiple networks (i.e., mainnet, testnet, and regtest). *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/11862) and [moved to ./doc/release-notes.md in 0.17](https://github.com/bitcoin/bitcoin/pull/13950)*.

-~~./doc/release-notes-pr12892.md~~ - Explains the "label" API for Core wallets, and how to migrate from the deprecated "account" API. *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/12892) and [moved to ./doc/release-notes.md in 0.17](https://github.com/bitcoin/bitcoin/pull/13950)*.

-~~./doc/release-notes-pr12924.md~~ - Explains low-level RPC changes that more accurately name HD seed IDs. *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/12924) and [moved to ./doc/release-notes.md in 0.17](https://github.com/bitcoin/bitcoin/pull/13950)*.

-~~./doc/release-notes-pr13033.md~~ - Explains how the *txindex* CL flag functionality has changed.
-(Basically, the flag can be turned on and off without wrecking the DB and requiring a full rebuild when re-enabling it.) *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/13033) and [moved to ./doc/release-notes.md in 0.17](https://github.com/bitcoin/bitcoin/pull/13950)*.

-./doc/release-notes-pr14023.md~~ - Explains the removal of the account RPC from Core. [*Added in 0.18*](https://github.com/bitcoin/bitcoin/pull/14023).

 ./doc/release-process.md - Steps for putting out new releases.